 Data Splitting: The dataset was divided into a 95:5 ratio.
 The majority (95%) was dedicated to training the model, while the remaining 5% was reserved for testing its accuracy.
 For efficient processing, the data was organized into batches of 16.

 Model Construction with LSTM: Our chosen model was the LSTM (Long Short-Term Memory), which we built using 10 hidden layers.
-For optimization, we deployed the well-known Adam optimizer and set the learning rate at 0.01.
-To gauge the model's performance and accuracy, we used the Mean Squared Error (MSE) as our loss function.
+We deployed the well-known Adam optimizer for optimization and set the learning rate at 0.01.
+We used the Mean Squared Error (MSE) as our loss function to gauge the model's performance and accuracy.
 The training process involved 200 epochs for updating the model's weights.
 This experiment was run on an Intel Core i7-2.4GHz processor workstation equipped with 16GB RAM and an NVIDIA GeForce 940MX graphics card, utilizing Pytorch as the main platform.

 LSTM Model Results & Analysis: Figure 1 displays a month-wise comparison of actual dengue cases against those predicted by our LSTM model, covering the period from January 2000 to October 2021.
 For training, we utilized both weather data and actual dengue cases up to October 2021.
-Figure 2 then presents a direct comparison between LSTM-predicted dengue cases and actual figures.
+Figure 2 then compares LSTM-predicted dengue cases and actual figures directly.
 The model's effectiveness was assessed using a specific accuracy formula, which revealed that our LSTM model achieved an accuracy rate of 87.98%.
 The formula is given below:

 ccuracy=i=1ny_predictedi=1ny

 Modeling with RNN: Our chosen architecture for this phase of the project was the Recurrent Neural Network (RNN).
 We built our RNN with a total of 10 hidden layers.
-For the training process, we employed the Adam optimizer with a learning rate set at 0.01.
+We employed the Adam optimizer with a learning rate set at 0.01 for the training process.
 To assess the effectiveness of our model, we used the Mean Squared Error (MSE) as our standard loss function.
 We subjected our model to a rigorous training process that spanned 200 epochs.
 All these computational tasks were executed on an Intel Core i7-2.4GHz processor with 16GB RAM, and NVIDIA GeForce 940MX graphics.
 Pytorch served as our main software platform.

 RNN Results & Analysis: In Figure 3, we have depicted a month-by-month comparison between actual dengue cases and those predicted by our RNN for the period spanning January 2000 to October 2021.
 This period also constituted our training data, combining weather patterns and actual dengue cases.
 Figure 4 offers a clearer visual of the RNN's predictive capacity juxtaposed against the actual dengue case data.
 After computation, our RNN model's accuracy stood at 57.18%.